Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases. Read more.

 The inflatable tour will get you to the Bass Rock in double-quick time but prepare to get wet if the sea’s a bit choppy.
 The three-island tour takes a catamaran which is much gentler but only sails around the islands.

-The landing experience, meanwhile, lets you walk around the Bass Rock’s designated walkways to view the seabirds and native seals from just a few feet away, but it’s quite an expensive experience (Around £140 per person).
+The landing experience, meanwhile, lets you walk around the Bass Rock’s designated walkways to view the seabirds and native seals from just a few feet away, but it’s quite an expensive experience at around £140 per person.

-If you want to find out more about the Scottish Seabird Centre, the Bass Rock and other attractions in this part of the country check out my guide to The Best Places to Visit in East Lothian.
+If you want to find out more about the Scottish Seabird Centre, the Bass Rock, and other attractions in this part of the country, check out The Best Places to Visit in East Lothian.

 Puffins at St. Abb’s Head